Marcell Ozuna Player Props: Braves vs. Diamondbacks

 Marcell Ozuna At The Plate

-- Among the qualified hitters in MLB, he ranks 104th in batting average, 87th in on-base percentage, and 47th in slugging.

-- Ozuna has picked up a hit in 50 of 76 games this year, with multiple hits 15 times.
+- Ozuna has reached base via a hit in 50 games this year (of 77 played), and had multiple hits in 15 of those games.

-- Ozuna has driven home a run in 25 games this season (32.9%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on two occasions..
+- In 32.5% of his games this season, Ozuna has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.

-- He has scored in 31 games this year (40.8%), including multiple runs in four games.
+- He has scored in 31 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.